Tirasa/OpenJPA-Azure/README.md

 OpenJPASQLAzure
 ===============

-MS SQL Azure sharding support for OpenJPA
+Windows Azure SQL Database sharding support for OpenJPA

 ### Read more ###
 Want to know more about this project?
 [Read more](https://github.com/Tirasa/OpenJPASQLAzure/wiki/What-is-this-about%3F).